Make a Plan

 Emergency Preparedness - Make a Plan

 After a major disaster, it is unlikely that emergency response services will be able to immediately respond to everyone’s needs, so it’s important to be prepared to take care of yourself and your family.
 Plan to be on your own for at least the first 72 hours.
-Download the Make a Plan (PDF) guide.
+Download FEMA's Make a Plan (PDF) guide and the Personal Disaster Plan (PDF) published by the County of San Diego Office of Emergency Services.

 The following steps will help you prepare for any emergency: